fnhub/katacoda-scenarios/fn-intro/step5.md

 ## Task

-In this task we would try to build our function
+In this task we will try to build our function.

-Since we already familiar with the generated boilerplate the next step would be function building.
+Since we already familiar with the generated boilerplate, the next step is to build the function.
 All you have to do is to execute the following command:

 `fn -v build`{{execute}}

-and wait until it finishes.
+and wait till it finishes.